Courthouse facility dog: Training

 Courthouse facility dogs are usually bred, raised and trained by service dog organizations that are members of Assistance Dogs International, such as Canine Companions for Independence, Assistance Dogs of the West, and Support Dogs, Inc.

 Facility dogs are not service dogs because they do not assist a person with a disability.
 Assistance Dogs International defines a facility dog and describes their training standards that must be maintained by their handlers who work as professionals in a specific setting.

 Most of these dogs are either golden or Labrador retrievers or a combination of the two breeds.
 These dogs have typically spent eighteen months being raised by a volunteer puppy raiser with weekly obedience classes and had six months or more of work with a professional dog trainer.
 During this time the organization’s trainers carefully assess which facility assistance dogs have the best temperament to work in a courthouse environment.

 A successful courthouse dog will have a quiet, calm demeanor and be self-confident.
-The dog will also need to be adaptable, highly social and work independently with many individuals throughout a typical day and have multiple handlers.
+The dog will need to be adaptable, highly social and work independently with many individuals throughout a typical day and have multiple handlers.
 In addition to the dog’s basic training, that should involve passing a public access test, the dog should be able to tolerate people wearing a variety of clothing from all walks of life, angry people, drug abusers, children who invade boundaries, erratic behavior, and emotionally charged situations.
 Most importantly, the dog should know when to engage with people in public and when to become almost invisible for extended periods of time during child forensic interviews and courtroom proceedings.

 The courthouse dog’s handler receives intensive training before graduating from the service dog organization with their dog.
-In order to protect the jurisdiction and handler of the dog should a lawsuit be filed, these dogs often carry a minimum of one million dollars in liability insurance.
+In order to protect the jurisdiction and handler of the dog, should a lawsuit be filed, these dogs often carry a minimum of one million dollars in liability insurance.
 Many qualified dogs carry such policies as a part of the certification process, such as the courthouse facility dogs provided by Canine Companions for Independence.

 When courthouse facility dogs are off duty, they are pets that live with their primary handlers.